Building a business case for your software modernisation initiative

 See author's bio and posts

-If you are reading this article, you are probably thinking of modernising some critical systems in your organisation.
+If you're reading this article, you are likely considering modernising some critical systems in your organisation, and it's highly probable you're doing so because your team's productivity is being impacted.

 Stating a clear business case is essential to get your project off the ground.
 It will allow you to convey your idea and start the conversation around what needs to happen and how the business will benefit from it.